UnknownNPC/telegram-media-extractor-bot/README.md

     - Twitter: Extracts media from provided URLs.
     - Direct Links: Downloads media directly from MP4 or JPEG URLs.

-- **External Platforms (Where the bot retrieves media):**

-    - Twitter: Extracts media from provided URLs.
-    - Direct Links: Downloads media directly from MP4 or JPEG URLs.

 **Important: Links to the middle of a thread or complex URLs may fail.
 For higher reliability, use direct links to single posts with media or direct media file URLs.**

 ### Planned Improvements: